AnonymerNiklasistanonym/MoonpieBot/README.md

 This means you should always backup (or don't overwrite) your old configuration file (`.env`), database file (`moonpie.db`) and custom commands/timers (`customCommands/Timers.json`).
 In case of a bug or error this means you can always go back to how it was before and lose nothing.

-In case there will be a dabase change I will try to migrate that on the software side but even if this is not happening it should be listed in this section what the breaking change was.
+In case there will be a database change I will try to migrate that on the software side but even if this is not happening it should be listed in this section what the breaking change was.

 ---